Problems with Component Interface and COBOL remotecalls

 - You may get an unexpected or no result

-For components like this you have to do some customization to get it to work.
-In a situation like this I would add a simple piece of code in the push button fieldChange peoplecode.
+For components that might have some sort of similar behavior that is triggering behind the scenes, you have do some customization to get it to work.
+In a situation like this I would add a simple piece of code in the code.
 This code basically says “if this code is being triggered by a component interface then do NOT run the remotecall.”
 It looks like this.

 Then in the application engine I would actually trigger the remotecall passing in the same information but pulling the appropriate values out of the CI properties and passing them as parameters to the CI.